 The fundamentals of French with emphasis on pronunciation, oral comprehension, grammar, and composition.
 Both semesters should be taken.
-1013 in Fall, 1023 in Spring.
+On Demand.

 2033, 2043.
 Intermediate French I and II.

 A review of basic grammar and a study of in-depth grammar with practice in reading, writing, listening and speaking.
 Prerequisite: FREN 1023 or equivalent or consent of instructor.
 On Demand.